testing-library/native-testing-library-docs/docs/api-main.md

 // ... more tests ...
 ```

-In native-testing-library there is no DOM to cleanup, and your tests' rendered trees cannot
+In RNTL there is no DOM to cleanup, and your tests' rendered trees cannot
 interfere with each other.
 It is simply nice to be able to run any unmount logic in the components
 you have rendered in your tests.